hycis/Mozi/README.md

 Check out the [Mnist](mozi/datasets/mnist.py) or [Cifar10](mozi/datasets/cifar10.py) examples on how to build a dataset.

 #### Using SingleBlock Directly
-Besides subclassing `SingleBlock` or `DataBlocks` to create dataset like Mnist and Cifar10 example, we can use `SingleBlock` directly to build a dataset in as simple as
+Besides subclassing `SingleBlock` or `DataBlocks` to create dataset like Mnist and Cifar10 example, we can use `SingleBlock` or `DataBlocks` directly to build a dataset in as simple as
 ```python
 from mozi.datasets.dataset import SingleBlock
 import numpy as np